-Will a Praying Mantis Eat Hummingbirds?
+Will a Praying Mantis Eat a Hummingbird?

 Watch your feeders and flowers for a surprising hummingbird predator.
 Find out how to protect your hummingbirds from a praying mantis.